zachlipp/object-detection-service/README.md

 - `/docs` and `/redoc`, which display FastAPI's generated OpenAPI spec for the endpoints (the spec itself is available at `/openapi.json`)
 - `/get_image`, which parses the URI from `GET` requests to show users what image from COCO they're processing, e.g. [http://localhost:1337/get_image/144](http://localhost:1337/get_image/144)
 - `/process_image`, which accepts `POST` requests which indicate the image to prepare for prediction and how to process it
-- `/predict`, which accepts `POST` requests which incidate the processed image to process
+- `/predict`, which accepts `POST` requests which indicate the processed image to process

 ## 🤝 Contributing
 ### 🤙 Issues are preferred